tldr-pages/tldr/pages/common/noti.md

 `{{command_to_watch}}; noti`

-- Monitor a process by PID and trigger a notification when the pid disappears:
+- Monitor a process by PID and trigger a notification when the PID disappears:

 `noti -w {{process_id}}`